 To comply with the accounting requirements, it is also essential for the enterprises to organise and maintain proper supporting documents, indexed and clearly defined as linked to the R&D, in case the authorities conduct a review or question the expenses.
 The documents include the project plan and purpose or hoped conclusion, personnel list, commissioned contract, expenses allocation statement, etc.

-Because manufacturing and small and medium sci-tech enterprises are eligible to enjoy higher additional deductions, they must meet additional criteria.
+Since manufacturing and small and medium sci-tech enterprises are eligible to enjoy higher additional deductions, they must meet additional criteria.
 Manufacturing enterprises must mainly engage in the manufacturing business and gather more than 50% of their total income from the manufacturing business.

 The qualifying criteria for small and medium sci-tech enterprises are even stricter – they will be evaluated and graded based on the proportion of R&D expenses against the total sales revenues, the total costs and expenses and based on the types and quantity of intellectual property rights they own.
 Only when the score hits the threshold can the enterprise qualify as a small and medium sci-tech enterprise unless this enterprise already has certification of high-tech enterprise or other specified rewards or certificates.

 According to the current policy, enterprises shall adopt the handling methods “based on actual R&D expenses, making an independent judgment, declaring for enjoyment and retaining the relevant materials for future reference” when enjoying extra deductions.
 It is efficient and time-saving for taxpayers since they do not have to wait for the tax bureau’s approval.

 However, it is more challenging because the taxpayers must accurately assess what would be included.
 Under the circumstance where the authorities assess that the taxpayer wrongly enjoys the extra deduction, the taxpayer will not only be required to repay the saved tax but also be liable for interest and penalties.